jieqiong-pang/DSCI560-HW2/README.md

 - edit “.gitignore” file using command line `vim .gitignore`

 ### Upload your extracted dependencies
-- use GitHub Descktop application to upload extraced dependencies to github
+- use GitHub Descktop application to upload extracted dependencies to github